cpcundill/aws-refarch-drupal/README.md

 | eu-west-1 |EU (Ireland)| [![cloudformation-launch-stack](images/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/new?stackName=LocalGovDrupal&templateURL=https://ce-localgovdrupal.s3-eu-west-1.amazonaws.com/aws-refarch-drupal-master.yaml) |
 | eu-west-2 |UK (London)| [![cloudformation-launch-stack](images/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=eu-west-2#/stacks/new?stackName=LocalGovDrupal&templateURL=https://ce-localgovdrupal.s3-eu-west-1.amazonaws.com/aws-refarch-drupal-master.yaml) |
 | ap-southeast-2 |AP (Sydney)| [![cloudformation-launch-stack](images/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=ap-southeast-2#/stacks/new?stackName=LocalGovDrupal&templateURL=https://ce-localgovdrupal.s3-eu-west-1.amazonaws.com/aws-refarch-drupal-master.yaml) |

+## Known Issues

+Installation takes a while (`composer install` then `drush si`) so you'll have to be quite patient - if you're still getting Bad Gateway after half an hour or so it's time to investigate, before then it could still be building, as the install process happens on initialization of the machines.

+Because of disk caching the initial cluster can fail to build if there is more than one web server (first one will "win" and second one will end in a bad state because the Apache start command won't get called).
+There is a random sleep to try and get around this, whereby both servers are asked to wait for a random delay up to 60 seconds. *Normally* this is sufficient to make sure they don't both try to `compose install` at the same time, but if it fails you can get Bad Gateway errors as one of the machines will be left in a bad state.
+In such cases just change your Autoscaling Group size and the newly generated machines should be fine.
+Alternatively, edit the Bastion ASG and spin up a bastion machine, SSH to it and from there you can hop on to the broken web server and start Apache with `sudo service httpd start`.

+Drupal is installed on EFS, which may be slow.
+This is the recommended approach by AWS, on the basis that CloudFront should be taking up most of the slack anyway.
+[There are known but clunky workarounds for slow EFS.](https://docs.aws.amazon.com/efs/latest/ug/performance.html)

+ElastiCache and the necessary Apache module are installed if you select that option, but the Drupal installation process does not do any memcached set-up, so if you want to make use of ElastiCache you'll need to manually set Drupal up.
+(AWS wrote docs on that you'll find below.)

+## Original AWS Documentation

 From this point onward everything is taken from the original AWS reference stack README.